How to Make a Healthy Smoothie (Protein, Fat, & Fiber!)

 This post contains affiliate links.
 Please read my policy page.

-Learn how to make a balanced smoothie with protein, carbs, fat, and fiber to help you feel your best, keep you full and satisfied, and keep your blood sugar balanced.
+Learn how to make a healthy smoothie with protein, carbs, fat, and fiber to help you feel your best, keep you full and satisfied, and keep your blood sugar balanced.
 Easily customizable with different flavor varieties!

 Smoothies can sometimes get a bad rap.
 And I get it.
 Unfortunately, most are loaded with fruit, which translates to sugar.
 This spikes your blood sugar, causing it to fall fast, and making you feel tired and sluggish.
-There is nothing worst than enjoying a smoothie but then being hungry and tired an hour later.
+There is nothing worse than enjoying a smoothie but then being hungry and tired an hour later.

 But if done right, they can be a great addition to any diet.
-We are going to talk about not only how to build a balanced smoothie and the key factors to have in them, but why it is beneficial to make them this way!
+We are going to talk about not only how to build a healthy smoothie and the key factors to have in them, but why it is beneficial to make them this way!

-Overhead shot of a purple smoothie topped with shredded coconut and cacao nibs and a straw in it.
+Blueberry hormone balancing smoothie in a jar, topped with coconut shreds and cacao nibs, with a straw.
 Behind it is a bowl of frozen blueberries and a spoon with peanut butter on it.

-Why we love making balanced smoothies
+Why we love healthy smoothie recipes

 • quick and easy to make – most are ready in 5 when you have a stocked freezer and pantry.

-• flavor possibilities are endless
+• flavor possibilities are endless!

-• cheaper than your typical smoothie or juice shop (and probably better for you!)
+• cheaper than your typical smoothie or juice shop (and probably better for you!).

-How to make a balanced smoothie
+How to make a healthy smoothie

 While you might think there isn’t a right or wrong way to make a smoothie, you do want to put some thought and effort into it.
-Not only do we want it to taste good, but we want to set ourselves up to feel full and satisfied and our blood sugar balanced.
+Not only do we want it to taste good, but we want to set ourselves up to feel full and satisfied, and our blood sugar balanced.

 Just like all meals, we want to think of protein, carbs, healthy fats, and fiber.
 Here are the key components and ingredients to building a healthy smoothie: